Police: 1 officer dies, 2nd wounded in Louisiana shooting

 BATON ROUGE, La.
-(AP) — A shooting in Louisiana’s capital city left one police officer dead and his wounded colleague fighting for his life Sunday, authorities said, adding a suspect was later taken into custody after an hourslong standoff in which shots were fired at a SWAT team.
+(AP) — A shooting in Louisiana’s capital city left one police officer dead and his wounded colleague fighting for his life Sunday, authorities said, adding a suspect was later taken into custody after an hourslong standoff in which shots were exchanged with a SWAT team.

-Baton Rouge Police Chief Murphy Paul told The Advocate the two officers were shot in a northern residential district in the city, and that one of the officers later succumbed from his wounds.
+Baton Rouge Police Chief Murphy Paul told The Advocate the two officers were shot in a northern residential district in the city, and that one of the officers later succumbed.

 Paul said a suspect, Ronnie Kato, 36, was detained after a roughly four-hour standoff in which he barricaded inside a house.
-No one was reported hurt during the standoff and authorities didn’t immediately say what charges Kato might face.
+The chief didn’t immediately say what charges Kato might face.
+He added that SWAT team members had been fired on and they returned fire.
+No one was reported hurt during those exchanges.

 Police said the officers who were shot had responded earlier in the day to reports of gunfire in the area.